 Pernicious Anemia: Understanding the Condition

-Pernicious anemia is a type of anemia, which is a condition characterized by a lack of red blood cells or hemoglobin in the blood.
+Pernicious anemia is a chronic autoimmune disease characterized by a deficiency of vitamin B12, leading to megaloblastic anemia.
 It is called "pernicious" because for many years it was considered a dangerous and often fatal disease.
 Today, however, pernicious anemia can be effectively treated with proper medical care.

 What is Pernicious Anemia?